PySymGym/PySymGym/README.md

 - Convert initial data to dataset for training
 - Run training process
 - Use [`onyx.py`](#onnx-conversion) command line tool convert your PyTorch model to ONNX format.
-- Use your ONNX model to run symbolic execution.
+- Use your ONNX model to guide symbolic execution.

+Our team has developed a specialized extension for VSharp that makes it suitable for AI symbolic execution.
+For example, here’s how to utilize this extension with your ONNX model:
+  - Place your model in `./VSharp/VSharp.Explorer/models/model.onnx`
+  - `dotnet GameServers/VSharp/VSharp.Runner/bin/Release/net7.0/VSharp.Runner.dll --method BinarySearch maps/DotNet/Maps/Root/bin/Release/net7.0/ManuallyCollected.dll --timeout 120 --strat AI --check-coverage`
 ### Generate initial dataset

 To start supervised learning we need some initial data.
 It can be obtained using any path selection strategy.
 In our project we generate initial data with one of strategies from V#.
 To do it run: